Aging & Health A to Z

-Smoking not only causes 90% of lung cancers in men and 80% in women, but it also causes cancer in other parts of the body.
-Cells and tissues are damaged immediately from tobacco smoke, and the more you smoke, the less your body is able to heal the damage.
+Smoking causes 90% of lung cancers in men and 80% in women.
+It can also cause cancer in other parts of the body, including the mouth.
+Cells and tissues are damaged immediately from tobacco smoke.
+The more you smoke, the less your body is able to heal the damage.
 Smoking “light”, “mild”, “low-tar”, or menthol cigarettes does not lower your risk of disease.
 Chewing tobacco and taking snuff also raise the risk of cancer.

 No single food or supplement can protect you against cancer.
-However, a diet rich in plant foods is thought to help prevent the disease and even slow it down if you are already diagnosed with cancer.
+However, short-term research studies have suggested that a Mediterranean-style diet rich in plant foods and whole grains may prevent certain cancers.

 Plants are full of vitamins, minerals, and fiber.
 They are also lower in calories and saturated fats than meats.
-This makes it easier to protect against fat accumulation—known to be linked to certain cancers, especially in older women—and weight gain.
+This makes it easier to protect against weight gain and fat accumulation (known to be linked to certain cancers, especially in older women).

 The American Institute for Cancer Research recommends that at least two-thirds of your normal dinner plate should be filled with vegetables, fruits, whole grains, and beans.
 The following foods are especially recommended:

-- cruciferous vegetables – cabbage, broccoli, cauliflower, brussels sprouts, bok choy,
+- cruciferous vegetables such as cabbage, broccoli, cauliflower, brussels sprouts, bok choy

-- dark green leafy vegetables – spinach, kale, romaine lettuce, mustard greens, collard greens, chicory, swiss chard
+- dark green leafy vegetables such as spinach, kale, romaine lettuce, mustard greens, collard greens, chicory, swiss chard

 - grapes and grape juice

 - soy products such as tofu, soymilk, miso, tempeh, soynuts